 DIFFERENTIATION FROM COMMODITIES

 Let’s talk about a specific example: HP & Dell in the PC business.
-I’m an old HP alumnus, and until recently, a long time Dell customer.
+I’m an old HP alumnus, and until recently, a long-time Dell customer.
 Over a long period of time customer support, specifically technical support– has gone from a major strength to a nightmare for customers of both companies.
-At various stages of the customer ownership lifecycle, both of these companies throw every obstacle I’ve discussed in this article at you–Endless phone trees, automated voice attendants, email-only or IM-only tech support, and clueless representatives in foreign call centers.
+At various stages of the customer ownership lifecycle, both of these companies throw every obstacle I’ve discussed in this article at you.
+That means endless phone trees, automated voice attendants, email-only or chatbot-only tech support, and seemingly clueless reps in foreign call centers.

-That’s what I have to say about the current state and importance of customer service and tech support today–what’s your opinion?
+That’s what I have to say about the current state and importance of customer service and tech support today.
+What’s your opinion?
 Post a comment if you’d like to add to the discussion.